Checkpoints

 Checkpoint storage costs

-Checkpoints push the entire result of a transform to storage, such as the Hadoop Distributed File System (HDFS).
-For example, if you checkpoint a join, the entire result of the join will be output to storage.
+For the Save in short-term disk checkpoint strategy, checkpoints push the entire result of a transform to storage, such as to the Hadoop Distributed File System (HDFS).
+For example, if you checkpoint a join using this strategy, the entire result of the join will be output to storage.
 This can result in a large amount of data being stored, even if the dataset output is small.